Bruun-Automation-Research-Lab/CEE6501/README.md

 ### 📖 Lectures

 This week begins the nonlinear portion of the course.
-We introduce the basic ideas of structural nonlinearity, derive the member-level relations for geometrically nonlinear planar trusses, and then implement a simple Newton-Raphson solver in code.
+We introduce the basic ideas of structural nonlinearity, derive the member-level relations for geometrically nonlinear planar trusses, and explain how to implement a simple Newton-Raphson solution method.

 #### Part 1 — Introduction to Nonlinearity